Mark-786/International-football-results-from-1872-to-2023/README.md

-results.csv includes the following columns: date - date of the match home_team - the name of the home team away_team - the name of the away team
+The results.csv includes the following columns: date - date of the match home_team - the name of the home team away_team - the name of the away team